Oregon Trail: Later emigration and uses of the trail

 After the first transcontinental railroad was completed in 1869, telegraph lines usually followed the railroad tracks as the required relay stations and telegraph lines were much easier to maintain alongside the tracks.
 Telegraph lines to unpopulated areas were largely abandoned.

 As the years passed, the Oregon Trail became a heavily used corridor from the Missouri River to the Columbia River.
 Offshoots of the trail continued to grow as gold and silver discoveries, farming, lumbering, ranching, and business opportunities resulted in much more traffic to many areas.
 Traffic became two-directional as towns were established along the trail.
 By 1870, the population in the states served by the Oregon Trail and its offshoots increased by about 350,000 over their 1860 census levels.
-With the exception of most of the 180,000 population increase in California, most of these people living away from the coast traveled over parts of the Oregon Trail and its many extensions and cutoffs to get to their new residences.
+Except for most of the 180,000 population increase in California, most of these people living away from the coast traveled over parts of the Oregon Trail and its many extensions and cutoffs to get to their new residences.

 Even before the famous Texas cattle drives after the Civil War, the trail was being used to drive herds of thousands of cattle, horses, sheep, and goats from the Midwest to various towns and cities along the trails.
 According to studies by trail historian John Unruh the livestock may have been as plentiful or more plentiful than the immigrants in many years.
 In 1852, there were even records of a 1,500-turkey drive from Illinois to California.
 The main reason for this livestock traffic was the large cost discrepancy between livestock in the Midwest and at the end of the trail in California, Oregon, or Montana.
-They could often be bought in the Midwest for about 1/3 to 1/10 what they would fetch at the end of the trail.
+They could often be bought in the Midwest for about a third to tenth of what they would fetch at the end of the trail.
 Large losses could occur and the drovers would still make significant profit.
 As the emigrant travel on the trail declined in later years and after livestock ranches were established at many places along the trail large herds of animals often were driven along part of the trail to get to and from markets.